savonet/liquidshop/6/index.md

 Registration
 ------------

-If you want to attend [**please register here**](https://forms.gle/gjhgmzRJuaSqAzde8).
-Registration is free but mandatory for organisational purposes (in particular, we need your mail in order to communicate the link to the live stream later on).
+If you want to attend, [**please register here**](https://forms.gle/gjhgmzRJuaSqAzde8).
+Registration is free but mandatory for organizational purposes (in particular, we need your email to send the live stream link later on).

 Sponsoring
 ----------

-Please reach out if you want to sponsor the event in some way, you can also make [donations on Paypal](http://paypal.me/LiquidsoapMedia).
+Please reach out if you would like to sponsor the event in some way.
+You can also make [donations on PayPal](http://paypal.me/LiquidsoapMedia).

 Editing
 -------

-In case you find a mistake on this page, please contact the organizers or [file a pull request](https://github.com/savonet/liquidshop).
+If you find a mistake on this page, please contact the organizers or [file a pull request](https://github.com/savonet/liquidshop).

 Organizing team
 ---------------

-In case of any question, comment or suggestion please contact the organizers
+If you have any questions, comments, or suggestions, please contact the organizers.

 - Romain Beauxis: [romain@liquidsoap.info](mailto:romain@liquidsoap.info)
 - Samuel Mimram: [sam@liquidsoap.info](mailto:sam@liquidsoap.info)